vocdoni/dvote-js/README.md

 # DVote JS
 DVoteJS aims to provide utility classes and methods to invoke decentralized operations within a voting process.
 It covers the typical functionality of Client applications, as well as the Process Manager or the Census Manager.

-The intended functionality is to interact with a public Ethereum blockchain, to fetch data from a decentralized filesystem, to enforce data schema validity, to prepare vote packages and using decentralized messaging networks through Gateways or Relays.
+The intended functionality is to interact with a public Ethereum blockchain, to fetch data from a decentralized filesystem, to enforce data schema validity, to prepare vote packages and using decentralized messaging networks through Gateways.

 This library implements the protocol defined on https://vocdoni.io/docs/#/architecture/components